jpsank/virtual-assistant/README.md

 You'll need the modules [lxml](http://lxml.de/installation.html) and [requests](http://docs.python-requests.org/en/master/user/install/), for web scraping, and [pyenchant](http://pythonhosted.org/pyenchant/tutorial.html#installing-pyenchant) for spell checking.

 # Contribution
 You can contribute by opening issues and reporting bugs, and you can also help by making pull requests to improve or add new dialog and features.
-I welcome anything that could help make you virtual assistant better.
+I welcome anything that could help make your virtual assistant better.

 # Future Developments
 In the future I plan to add updates such as